 - Mountainbike Marlborough can also be supported and assisted to drive a true Top of the South mountainbiking experience.

 The MTBTT does not seek to ‘take over’ any current development opportunities from existing organisations, but is setup to be an efficient, professional vehicle for high quality delivery of project based opportunities large and small.

 Sustainable Trail Workshops

 The Trust also runs Sustainable Trail Workshops based on the International Mountainbike Association model to ensure all contractors and trail building teams are up to date with best practice, and able to meet design specification (including to Standards NZ Handbook 8630).
-Workshops for DOC staff from the top half of the South Island and NMIT Ranger Trainees have already been delivered as part of the St Arnaud development project, as well as a workshop for a limited number of Nelson MTB Club trail builders.
-Another workshop for MTB Marlborough was conducted on June 21st and 22nd.
+A workshop for DOC staff from the top half of the South Island has been held and annually the Trust runs a trail building workshop for NMIT Ranger Trainees.

-The MTB Trails Trust has full liability insurance cover (to Hancock Forest Management level with Rural Fire extension), an operative Health and Safety Plan that meets the requirements of all Land Managers and an operative Strategic Plan outlining objectives out to 2020.
+The MTB Trails Trust has full liability insurance cover (to forest company level with Rural Fire extension), an operative Health and Safety Plan that meets the requirements of all Land Managers and an operative Strategic Plan outlining objectives out to 2020.

 Photos show a group of 20 Ranger Trainees from the Nelson Marlborough Institute of Technology engaged in hands-on trail building in Big Bush, St Arnaud as part of one of the Trust's Sustainable Trail Workshops.